We aim to explore and promote the role of youth in peacebuilding efforts by:

 - Joining and shaping a new working group on PYD for Youth in Central America which is focusing on the ways in which PYD approaches can be applied in these countries, what specific challenges PYD approaches encounter in these countries, and how youth voices can be included when developing these approaches.

-Dr. Jen Heeg, consultant
+Dr. Jen Heeg, Independent Consultant

 Jen's background spans academia, policy, and implementation.
 She is a specialist in the fields of peacebuilding, community strengthening, youth engagement, and countering violent extremism.
 She has over 14 years’ professional experience in the United States and overseas, especially in the Middle East, Africa, and Asia.